 Wendy Wilber has been with the University of Florida since 2000 when she became an environmental horticulture agent and Master Gardener Volunteer program coordinator for UF/IFAS Extension Alachua County.

 In 2015, she took over as Florida's State Master Gardener Volunteer Program Coordinator.
-In this role, she will coordinate 4,000 volunteers and serve as a resource for many on plant and landscape issues.
+In this role, she coordinates 4,000 volunteers and serves as a resource for many on plant and landscape issues.

 Wendy grew up on a tropical fruit farm in Miami Dade County, and before coming to the University, worked in the landscape industry.
 She is a graduate of Stetson University in DeLand, and received her master's degree in horticultural sciences at the University of Florida.